NetApp/ontap-rest-python/lod/README.md

    `./lod/lod_init.sh`

-6. If you encounter a *permission denied* error, modify the execute permission using the following command and then rerun the script.
+6. If you encounter a *permission denied* error, modify the execute permission of the script using the following command and rerun the script.

    `chmod 777 ./lod/lod_init.sh`

+## After you finish

-7. Run the sample scripts in the repository subfolders **examples/python_client_library** and **examples/rest-api**.
+You can run the sample Python scripts in the repository subfolders **examples/python_client_library** and **examples/rest-api**.